What makes a paediatric oncologist?

 RCPCH Progress curriculum

-As of 1 August 2018, sub-specialty trainees use the RCPCH Progress Level 3 Generic syllabus alongside the RCPCH Progress Paediatric Oncology Syllabus which is available to download below.
+As of 1 August 2018, sub-specialty trainees use the RCPCH Progress Level 3 Generic syllabus alongside the RCPCH Progress Paediatric Oncology Syllabus, which are available to download below.

 Sub-specialty learning outcomes